jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

 So I took Chromely for a spin and wanted it to build from source in one go, as much as possible.

-That ook about 2 days (1.5 to be precise) until I can to the conclusion that **somewhere** in there is something nasty that I don't see and is making this process **extremely brittle**.
-(This is **non-conventional** use: I do not use the packages, but the source code straight away, bundling it in ways so that I can debug into and through all the layers.
+That took about 2 days (1.5 to be precise) until I came to the conclusion that **somewhere** in there something nasty lurks that I don't see and is making this process **extremely brittle**.
+Be aware this is **non-conventional** use: I do not use the packages, but the source code straight away, bundling it in ways so that I can debug into and through all the layers.
 The only compromise I was willing to accept was having CEF itself in binary DLL form only.
 The rest must be buildable and debuggable from source as one compound build.

 Suffice to say that didn't fly.
 I got *close*, but there was always *something* breaking the result when I started fiddling with it, which makes this stuff pretty brittle from my perspective.

-(And **I know** I'll have to fiddle with CEF quite a bit for **one of the most important Qiqqa components to be ported to this is the Sniffer**, which requires pretty intimate access to the DOM, caching and network traffic boundaries of CEF/Chromium.
-(The old xulrunner didn't allow access to its cache, which caused certain *unfixable* bugs/issues when reloading pages to retry downloads over loweer quality connections.
-Seen that, struggled with it a lot, not wishing to revisit and not be able to do something about it then.
+> And **I know** I'll have to fiddle with CEF quite a bit for **one of the most important Qiqqa components to be ported to this is the Sniffer**, which requires pretty intimate access to the DOM, caching and network traffic boundaries of CEF/Chromium.
+>
+> > The old xulrunner didn't allow access to its cache, which caused certain *unfixable* bugs/issues when reloading pages to retry downloads over lower quality connections.
+> > Seen that, struggled with it a lot, not wishing to revisit and not be able to do something about it then.

 ## Considering slightly less desirable alternatives?